Skip to content

 });

-• The route pattern (with optional named placeholders or PCRE based patterns)
+• The route pattern

-• The route callback
+• The route handler

 app()->put('/book/edit/{id}', function ($id) {